myatorres/tcp-syn-flood-incident-response/README.md

 # TCP SYN Flood Incident Response — Portfolio Activity

-This repository contains my response to a simulated TCP SYN flood attack scenario, as part of my cybersecurity learning portfolio.
+This repository contains my response to a simulated TCP SYN flood attack scenario, as part of the [Google Cybersecurity Certificate](https://www.coursera.org/professional-certificates/google-cybersecurity) on Coursera.

 ---